arcynum/wow-vanilla-addons/README.md

 ## How to run.
 All you need to do to run these items is download a copy of the repository (close or zip file).
-Once you have downloaded, open up powershell and navigate to the addon directory.
+Once you have downloaded, open up powershell and navigate to the cloned or extracted addon directory.

 Then run the following:

 ```.\deploy.ps1 -wow "Wow directory"```

 For example:

 ```.\deploy.ps1 -wow "C:\Users\USERNAME\Games\World of Warcraft"```

 ## Caveats
-This will delete all the existing addons in your wow folder, and reploy the latest versions of these addons.
+* This will delete all the existing addons in your wow folder, and reploy the latest versions of these addons.
-Make sure you use quotes in the folder path.
+* Make sure you use quotes in the folder path.
-I offer no support for anything to do with this repository or deployment.
+* I offer no support for anything to do with this repository or deployment.
 This was made for my own convenience, but im happy to share.
-Any updates or fixes, open a ticket or send through a pull request.
+* Any updates or fixes, open a ticket or send through a pull request.